akcaHalit/Kotlin-MVMM-Beginner/README.md

 > In your activity xml:
 ```
-   # set the data and variable
+   # set the data and variable:
     <data>
         <variable name="MainActivityObject" type="com.example.kotlin_mvmm_beginner.MainActivity" />
     </data>
 ```
 > In your Activity:
 ```
+   # we should bind our objects:
     binding.mainActivityObject  = this
 ```